The Psychology Programme

 Psychology students share a common curiosity about human emotions, behaviours and thoughts.
 At the same time, students develop varied interests in the specific fields of psychological research and their applications – from the biological to the socio-cultural basis of psychology, and from basic scientific discovery to mental health and business applications.

-Through opportunities within and beyond the Division, our students further their intellectual and professional skill development in their chosen areas of interest.
+Through opportunities within and beyond the Programme, our students further their intellectual and professional skill development in their chosen areas of interest.
 This allows them to tailor their undergraduate experience to match their personal interests and life goals.

 Students choose from a wide range of psychology electives according to their interests.
 Examples include brain and biology, human development, culture and social processes, personality, memory and cognition, evolutionary psychology, clinical psychology, and industrial and organisational psychology.